rendermani/ascio-framework/README.md

 A php framework with docker to sync and connect to the ascio-api.
 Scalable, based on docker and kafka.

 It makes make domain-management-processes easear like:
+* Sync all data from ascio to the local databases in realtime.
 * Auto-Queue blocking orders
 * Scalable architecture
 * Consume the poll-queue with multiple orders